Close

 kindle-9 nook-9 ebooks-9 google play-9 kobo-9

-opens in a new windowOn Blue’s Waters opens in a new windowon blue's waters by gene wolfe by Gene Wolfe — $3.99
+On Blue’s Waterson blue's waters by gene wolfe by Gene Wolfe — $3.99

 Horn, the narrator of the earlier work, now tells his own story.
 Though life is hard on the newly settled planet of Blue, Horn and his family have made a decent life for themselves.
 But Horn is the only one who can locate the great leader Silk, and convince him to return to Blue and lead them all to prosperity.
 So Horn sets sail in a small boat, on a long and difficult quest across the planet Blue in search of the now legendary Patera Silk.
 The story continues in In Green’s Jungles and Return to the Whorl.